pezza3434/PersonalSite/_posts/2014-10-29-hello-world.markdown

 date:   2014-10-04 11:02:00
 categories: Misc
 ---
-**Hello World!**
+<p class="lead">Hello World!</p>

-Welcome to my personal site!
-I'm a web developer and web developers are supposed to have a personal website right?
+<p class="lead">Welcome to my personal site!
+I'm a web developer and web developers are supposed to have a personal website right?</p>

-Anyhow, I've just finished the finishing touches (for now) and was pondering on what my first blog post on here should be.
-Over the past few months I've been writing down ideas for technical posts, however for now I will begin with a post I originally wrote last year.
-At this point, I had just finished interning at a small website development agency and was yet to complete my final year of law school.
+Anyhow, I've just finished the finishing touches (for now) and was pondering what my first blog post on here should be.
+Over the past few months I've been writing down ideas for technical posts, however for now I will begin with a post I originally wrote over a year and a half ago.
+At this point, I had just finished working at a small website development agency and was yet to complete my final year of law school.

+This post also explains why I chose to study Law and not Computer Science at University.

 The original version of this text can be found [here](http://www.tkswebsitedesign.co.uk/work-placements-at-tkstarley-the-inside-scoop/#more-3587).
 Below is an identical copy: